 Wonderland Trail

 The Wonderland Trail is a strenuous 93-mile loop trail that circles Mount Rainier.
-It is not recommended for children due to the length and difficulty of the trail.
+Due to its length and difficulty, it is not recommended for children.

 Sourdough Ridge Trail